Applied/Industrial HVAC

 HWS/LPS Boilers for Applied/Industrial or Engineered applications

-The Boiler and Heat Reclaim course is an in-depth Training on heated-water and low-pressure steam boilers, this custom Class will also cover heat reclaim including absorption chiller pairing.
+This HVAC Mechanics & Service Engineers course is an in-depth Training on heated-water and low-pressure steam boilers, this custom Class will also cover heat reclaim including absorption chiller pairing.
 The Class will also prepare the Techs to pass their respective Boiler Operator exams.

 - Boilers -

-Knowledge in the operation, maintenance, repair, the economics of basic systems including the use of steam, the energy source to produce the steam, the distinction between industrial and utility boilers, and a good concept of how steam is generated from a heat source other than combustion within a boiler
+Knowledge in the operation, maintenance, repair, and economics of basic systems including the use of steam, the energy source to produce the steam, the distinction between industrial and utility boilers, and a good concept of how steam is generated from a heat source other than combustion within a boiler

 a.
 Steam Cycle - The Boiler Operator should know the Rankine Cycle, the effects of reheat cycles, and regenerative feed water heating.

 b.
-Fuel/Energy Source - The Boiler Operator should know the types of fossil fuels used in a boiler, coal, oil, gas as well as the heat derived from nuclear fuel such as uranium.
+Fuel/Energy Source - The Boiler Operator should know the types of fossil fuels used in a boiler, coal, oil, and gas as well as the heat derived from nuclear fuel such as uranium.

 c.
 Utility Boilers - The Boiler Operator should know that utility boilers are those plants that generally supply electricity to most of the United States.
 These boilers are most often fired with coal but are also fired with fuel oil and gas.
 Utility boilers have reheat cycles and require very elaborate water treatment systems.